indocom/lumina/docs/after/financial-aid.md

 title: Financial Aid
 ---
 :::caution
-This page contains broken links and might not be updated
+This page contains broken links and might not be updated.
+We will update it soon!
 :::

 In this section, we will be touching on the 3 loan schemes usually sought after by Indonesian Students.
 For more detailed info, you can check [here](http://www.nus.edu.sg/oam/financialaid.html).